szermatt/emacs-bash-completion/README.md

 * Does bash behave differently when run outside of Emacs?
 If not, check your shell configuration.
-* Did you start a new bash process, with `exec bash` or `sudo` ?
-If yes, call `bash-completion-refresh` to configure the new bash process.
 * Call `M-x bash-completion-debug` and look at the completion table at the bottom.
 Does it match your expectation?
 If not, call `M-x bash-completion-refresh` to refresh the copy of the completion